Key Points

 Can you assist with apostille for a Japanese degree certificate?

 Yes.
-We can assist with apostille procurement and certified English translation for Japanese degree certificates, graduation certificates, diplomas, and academic transcripts.
-The appropriate route depends on the issuing institution, document format, and receiving authority.
-National and public university documents may be handled through the public-document route, while private university documents may require a notary-route authentication step before apostille.
+We can assist with apostille route review, apostille procurement where applicable, and certified English translation for Japanese degree certificates, graduation certificates, diplomas, and academic transcripts.
+The appropriate route depends on the receiving authority, issuance date, issuing institution, and document format.
+Documents issued by incorporated national university corporations, public university corporations, and private universities are generally reviewed on the assumption that a Japanese notary-route authentication step may be required before MOFA apostille.

 I have an English diploma issued by my Japanese university.
 Do I still need a certified translation?